 Step 1: Create your Product Catalog

 A Subscription defines how a user associates with one of your Plans.
 So plans are a good place to start.

-A plan maps out the base price, billing frequency, trial period, set up fee, and taxability of your offering.
+A plan maps out the pricing, billing interval, trial period, set up fee, and taxability of your offering.
 If your product has varying degrees of complexity, is sold per unit, or comes with features that suit different segments of users, your plans can reflect that.